ruvaldak/Gw2AddonUpdater/README.md

  - clean up bat script
  - probably more.

+In Progress:
+ - Rewriting in powershell
+ - cleaning up bugs

 References:
 (Basically just shit that I'll look at in the future to improve this program)
  - https://github.com/LambdaMathematician/arcdps_check